FEntwumS/FEntwumS.NetlistViewer/README.md

 ## I generated a netlist using the OneWare Studio command, but I can't see all my entity instances

 The builtin Json Netlist generation does not output a flattened netlist.
-If you want to expand your entities, you need to right-click your toplevel entity and use the "View netlist for [...]" option.
+If you want to be able to expand your entities, you need to right-click your toplevel entity and use the "View netlist for [...]" option.

 ## I generated a netlist myself, but I can't seem to find it in the project explorer